umbraco/UmbracoDocs/Fundamentals/Data/Relations/index.md

 Currently the available types are:

-Document(Content), Media, Member, Document Type, Media Type, Member Type, Member Group, Data Type, Root, Recycle Bin
+Document(Content), Media, Member, Document Type, Media Type, Member Type, Member Group, Data Type, Root, and Recycle Bin

 Example: For relating Members to their uploaded Images, we might create a 'Member Images' relation